 Though video usually requires considerable network bandwidth, Coliseum's bandwidth needs are quite modest.
 This is because the virtual environment usually occupies the overwhelming majority of the area on a Coliseum screen and, being maintained locally, is not part of the video stream.
 MPEG4 further reduces the bandwidth requirement.
-At 15 frames/sec., we measured a typical Coliseum video stream to be 616 Kb/sec.
-Although Coliseum can use TCP or UDP as a transport, all tests were conducted with UDP.
-Using UDP, there could be hundreds of Coliseum video streams before overloading a gigabit network.
+At 15 fps, we measured a typical Coliseum video stream to be 616 Kbps.
+While Coliseum can use TCP or UDP as a transport, all tests were conducted with UDP.
+Using UDP there could be hundreds of Coliseum video streams before overloading a gigabit network.